 Depth of field is the zone of sharpness within a photo that appears in focus.
 The depth of field can vary significantly.
 When there is a very narrow zone of sharpness with a large blurred background, the photo has a narrow depth of field.
 When the majority of the photo is in focus, the photo has a wide depth of field.
 Selecting a wide aperture (i.e., f/2.0) will produce a narrow depth of field.
 Selecting a narrow aperture (i.e., f/16) will produce a wide depth of field.

 Photography Questions: How to Get a Blurry Background?

-Once you understand depth of field, you’ll have a much easier time creating a blurred background in your images.
-Blurred backgrounds with beautiful bokeh is one of the reasons people invest in mirrorless and DSLR cameras.
+Once you understand the depth of field, you’ll have a much easier time creating a blurred background in your images.
+Blurred backgrounds with beautiful bokeh is one of the reasons people invest in DSLR and mirrorless cameras.
 You can create a blurred background with a smartphone.